 At the time, Booker had openly criticized Obama campaign ads against Romney and private equity.

-Booker, the co-chair of the Democratic party's platform committee who stumped for Obama in Michigan last week, does not have a speaking gig at next month's Democratic National Convention.
+Booker, the co-chair of the who last week, does not have a speaking gig at next month's Democratic National Convention.
 The keynote speaker is San Antonio, Texas Mayor Julian Castro, The Wall Street Journal reported.